dev-madepozo/express-crud-users/README.md

 ## API Endpoints

-The following API endpoints are available:
+The following API endpoints are available for `users`:

 ### 1. `POST /api/v1/users`